NicolasNewman/Minesweaper/README.md

 # Minesweeper

 A Minesweaper application made using Java and JFX.
-All resources were created by me however anyone can use them if needed for their own projects.
+All resources except the icon were created by me however anyone can use them if needed for their own projects.

 ### TODO:
 * Proper scaling of the board so it doesn't have to be NxN